Marián Vajda

 Marián Vajda ([ˈmarijaːɱ ˈʋajda]; born 24 March 1965) is a Slovak professional tennis coach and former player.
-He is the former head coach of Novak Djokovic, coaching Djokovic almost his entire professional career, winning 85 titles together (out of the 93 won by Djokovic).
-Vajda is the most successful coach in the history of tennis in terms of Grand Slam titles winning 20 Grand Slam trophies with Novak Djokovic (out of the 22 won by Djokovic).
+He is the former head coach of Serbian tennis player Novak Djokovic, coaching him for almost his entire professional career.
+Of Djokovic’s 101 men’s singles titles, 85 were won under Vajda’s tutelage.
+In terms of men’s singles Grand Slam titles, Vajda is the most successful coach in tennis history, coaching Djokovic to 20 such trophies out of the 24 that the Serbian has won.

 Career

 Vajda was born in Považská Bystrica.
 He was a member of the Olympic Team of Czechoslovakia, and in 1992 he competed in the Olympic Games of Barcelona, being eliminated in the first round by Gilad Bloom.
 He reached the third round of the 1991 French Open, won two singles titles and achieved a career-high singles ranking of World No. 34 in September 1987.
 Vajda is a former captain of the Slovakia Davis Cup and Fed Cup teams.
 Vajda was the coach of Karol Kučera from 2001 to 2005.
+Vajda speaks fluent Serbian.

 Vajda has been the coach of Novak Djokovic from 2006 until 2017, then again from 2018 to 2022.
 From December 2013 until 2016, Boris Becker was Djokovic's head coach with Vajda remaining part of Djokovic's team.
 For his achievements with the Serbian tennis player, Vajda won the award for best coach by the Olympic Committee of Serbia in both 2010 and 2011.
 In 2018, Vajda won the ATP Coach of the Year award.

 Vajda started coaching fellow Slovak Alex Molčan in May 2022.